Sam's Club: History

 Rosalind Brewer was named as the new CEO for Sam's Club, a change that came into effect on February 1, 2012.

-On January 24, 2014, it was announced that Walmart will cut 2,300 jobs at the underperforming Sam's Club locations.
+On January 24, 2014, it was announced that Walmart would cut 2,300 jobs at underperforming Sam's Club locations.

-In 2016, Sam's Club rolled out a mobile application that allows users to scan items while they shop and pay for them, skipping the checkout line.
+In 2016, Sam's Club rolled out a mobile application that allowed users to scan items while they shop and pay for them, skipping the checkout line.
 By December 2016, the app could be used at all locations in the United States.
 In 2019, the dedicated scanning app was deprecated, and its features were incorporated into the main Sam's Club app.

 On February 1, 2017, John Furner replaced Brewer as CEO of Sam's Club.

 On January 11, 2018, Walmart announced that 63 Sam's Club locations in cities including Memphis, Houston, Seattle, and others would be closing.
 Some of the stores had already liquidated, without notifying employees, some employees learned by a company-wide email delivered January 11.
 All of the 63 stores were gone from the Sam's Club website as of the morning of January 11, 2018.
-Walmart said that ten of the stores will become e-commerce distribution centers and employees can reapply to work at those locations.
-Business Insider magazine calculated that over 11,000 workers will be affected.
+Walmart said that ten of the stores would become e-commerce distribution centers and employees could reapply to work at those locations.
+Business Insider magazine calculated that over 11,000 workers would be affected.
 On the same day, Walmart announced that as a result of the new tax law, it would be raising Walmart starting wages, distributing bonuses, expanding its leave policies and contributing toward the cost of employees' adoptions.
 Doug McMillon, Walmart's CEO, said, "We are early in the stages of assessing the opportunities tax reform creates for us to invest in our customers and associates and to further strengthen our business, all of which should benefit our shareholders."

 On November 15, 2019, Kathryn McLay succeeded Furner as CEO of Sam's Club.
 McLay announced plans in 2023 for the company to build 30 stores.
 She became CEO of Walmart International in 2023 and was succeeded as Sam's Club CEO by Christopher Nicholas.

 As of January 2024, Sam's Club used an artificial intelligence-based receipt-checking technology at 10 stores that required customers to move through a portal to verify purchases.
 The company announced plans to put the technology in all of its stores by the end of 2024.

-In April 2025, Sam's Club announced the nationwide implementation of its AI-powered receipt verification technology across all 600 U.S. locations.
+In April 2025, Sam's Club announced the nationwide implementation of its AI-powered receipt verification technology across all 600 US locations.